 One technique used for this purpose, inherited sterility, consists of relocating individuals from a certain species whose progeny will be sterile into a target area.59 The males are treated in a way that causes them to have fewer offspring, most of whom will be sterile.
 This also causes more males than females to be born.60

 The sterilization of insects has already been carried out on a global scale.
 It was initially developed in the 1940s61 and has been evolving since then.

 Examples of successful uses of this technique are the following:

 Of course, this may have some consequences for the natural processes that occur in these areas.
 Nevertheless, it is widely assumed that it is worth carrying out these measures, because it will save the lives of a great number of human beings.
-As it is human lives which are at stake, this measure is generally accepted as fully justified.
-Because of the speciesist bias that exists, measures such as vaccination and the sterilization of vector insects is considered fully acceptable when it benefits humans but not when it only aids nonhuman animals.25 However, because speciesism is morally unjustified, we have to reject this way of thinking.
+Because it is human lives at stake, this measure is generally accepted as fully justified.
+Because of the speciesist bias that exists, measures such as vaccination and the sterilization of insects is considered fully acceptable when it benefits humans but not when it only aids nonhuman animals.62 However, because speciesism is morally unjustified, we have to reject this way of thinking.

 Bovenkerk, B.; Stafleu, F.; Tramper, R.; Vorstenbosch, J. & Brom, F. W. A. (2003) “To act or not to act?
 Sheltering animals from the wild: A pluralistic account of a conflict between animal and environmental ethics”, Ethics, Place and Environment, 6, pp. 13-26.